shockscript/spec/src/types/record.md

 # Record types

-Record types `{ ... }` are simple property records, whose field order is sensitive.
-Those types are compiled into efficient structures.
+Record types `{ ... }` are simple property records.
+Record types are memory-efficient in cost of a hash-map-like field access.

+> **Note**: The decision for having record types compiling into hash-map structures is because these types use to contain many fields, for instance, in WhackDS components.

 ```
 type N1 = { x : decimal, y : decimal };